muxinc/mux-ruby/docs/AssetsApi.md

 Create an asset track

 Adds an asset track (for example, subtitles, or an alternate audio track) to an asset.
+Assets must be in the `ready` state before tracks can be added.

 ### Examples